Eyal-Shalev/docopt.js/README.md

 for ruby validation libraries to make your option parsing experiene even more awesome!
-If you've got any suggestions or think your awesome schema validation gem fits well with `docopt.rb`, open an issue on github and enjoy the eternal glory!
+If you've got any suggestions or think your awesome schema validation gem fits well with `docopt.js`, open an issue on github and enjoy the eternal glory! -->

 Contribution
 ===============================================================================